Graffiland/AI-and-Data-Learning-Resources/README.md

 4. Commit your changes (`git commit -am 'Add new resource'`)
 5. Push to the branch (`git push origin resource-name`)
 6. Create a new Pull Request (`Assign any repository maintainer`)

+## Your Feedback
+Found these resources useful, click the 'star' icon on this repository to create awareness to your peers

+## Get notified with new resources
+Don't want to miss new resources, click the 'watch' icon on this repository to always gets notified when new resources are released.

 ## Resources.